 To open the forecasting menu

-- Open the Ticket volume forecast query you created previously.
+- Open the Ticket volume forecast report you created previously.

 - From the result manipulation menu (), choose Forecast.

 Select this checkbox to turn on forecasting.